Heegaard Floer correction terms, with a twist: Computations and applications

-We are going to construct $Z$ as the complement of a (symplectic) genus-$g$ surface of self-intersection 0 in a blow-up of $\mathbb{CP}^2$.
-We construct a configuration of $g+1$ complex curves as follows: $g$ of them are smooth generic conics in a pencil, and the last one is a generic line.
+\begin{proof} We first construct a 4--manifold~$Z_g'$ as the complement of a (symplectic) genus-$g$ surface of self-intersection 0 in a blow-up of $\CP$.
+We start with a configuration of $g+1$ complex curves of which $g$~are smooth generic conics in a pencil, and the remaining one is a generic line.
 This configuration has $2g$ double points and four points of multiplicity $g$.
-One can resolve the double points in the symplectic category, hence obtaining a symplectic curve with singularities.
-We now blow up $\mathbb{CP}^2$ at the four singularities of this curve, and $4g+1$ times at generic points of the curve.
-The proper transform of this curve is a smooth symplectic curve~$C$ of self-intersection 0 in $X = \mathbb{CP}^2\#(4g+5)\overline{\mathbb{CP}}^2$ in the homology class
+One can resolve the double points in the symplectic category, hence obtaining a symplectic curve with four points of multiplicity~$2g$.
+We now blow up $\CP$ at these points, and at $4g+1$ generic points of the curve.
+Taking the proper transform gives a smooth symplectic curve~$C$ of self-intersection 0 in $X = \CP\#(4g+5)\CPbar$ in the homology class